 Chase Bank signed a five-year deal with Persado, a New York-based company that applies artificial intelligence to marketing creative.
 After testing Persado’s solutions, Chase found that using machine learning in their copywriting helped them achieve more humanity in their marketing.

 For example, one digital ad written by humans read: “Access cash from the equity in your home.”
-Persado’s version, on the other hand, read: “It’s true—You can unlock cash from the equity in your home.”
+Persado’s version read: “It’s true—You can unlock cash from the equity in your home.”
 The latter version performed better with customers.

 Chase is the first to engage in this type of large-scale machine learning copywriting, but other brands are planning to expand the use of Persado’s technology.
-According to Persado, the company already works with 250 marketers across retail, finance, and hospitality.
+Persado says the company already works with 250 marketers across retail, finance, and hospitality.

-3. Starbucks Uses Predictive Analytics to Serve Personalized Recommendation
+12. Starbucks Uses Predictive Analytics to Serve Personalized Recommendations

 According to the research firm Aberdeen, companies identifying customer needs through predictive analytics can increase their organic revenue by 21% year-over-year, compared to an average of 12% without predictive analytics.